gade-raghav/Info-Weather/README.md

  ```bash
  docker run --env WEB-APPID={your-api} -p 8080:8080 c1a5f6266868
  ```
- After completing the above steps ,following option can be used to get weather information:
+ After completing the above steps ,following options can be used to get weather information:

  * #### Current Weather